Are you planning a visit to Rovaniemi in Finland? What a great choice!

 Once you have explored the intricate ice sculptures and various exhibitions, you can sit down for a meal at the Christmas-themed restaurants.
 And don’t forget that there are souvenir shops galore selling everything from keychains to exquisite Sami handicrafts.

 Still can’t get enough of the holiday cheer?
 You can book a stay at the on-site accommodation options, such as the Santa Claus Holiday Village.
-And if you are looking for a whimsical retreat, head over to the igloos or the winter-only ice hotel.Check availability here
+And if you are looking for a whimsical retreat, head over to the igloos or the winter-only ice hotel.For more information and booking click here

 At a short distance of 2.5km from Santa Claus Village, you will find another Christmas-themed amusement park aptly named Santapark.
 This theme park is an interesting structure nestled inside a cavern in the mountains.
 Here, you can expect the joy and spirit of Christmas that is most animated during the holiday season.